sagnikc395/gungnir/README.md

 ## gungnir

-An Lisp Interpreter written in Rust.
+An Lisp Interpreter written in C.